Configuring basic security

 iptables-restore < /etc/iptables.test.rules

-If there is no change in the output, repeat the previous steps and try again.
+- If there is no change in the output, repeat the preceding steps and try again.

 iptables-save > /etc/iptables.up.rules

-Note: If the server is rebooted before this step, the changes are lost and the server reverts to the previous settings.
+Note: If the server is rebooted before you save the rules permanently, the changes are lost and the server reverts to the previous settings.

 chmod +x /etc/network/if-pre-up.d/iptables

-If you are using a Red Hat distribution, iptables works a little differently.
-Using the commands below, you can change your iptables ruleset directly from the command line.
+If you are using a Red Hat distribution, iptables works a little differently than it does in an Ubuntu distribution.
+Using the following commands, you can change your iptables ruleset directly from the command line.

 Use the following command to open port 80 for HTTP (web) traffic in your iptables firewall: